Policy Against Sexual Harassment and Associated Grievance Procedures

 Appeals must be filed with the Title IX Coordinator within three (3) calendar days following issuance of the decision-maker’s written determination.
 Requests for appeal must indicate the basis for the appeal.
 Upon receipt of the appeal, the Title IX Coordinator shall notify the parties in writing that an appeal has been filed.
-The Title IX Coordinator shall also appoint a reviewer to consider the appeal and notify the parties of the selected reviewer.
-If the parties have objections to the appointed reviewer based on actual bias or conflict of interest, they shall contact the Title IX Coordinator within three (3) calendar days after notice has been provided.
-The Title IX Coordinator will determine if bias or a conflict of interest exists.
-In that event, the parties will be notified in writing of the name of the new reviewer.
-Any objection to the new reviewer will be made in accordance with this section.
+The Title IX Coordinator shall also notify the Chair of the Personal Harassment Committee (the “Committee”) to consider the appeal and notify the parties of the committee.
+The Chair shall not be the same person as the decision-

-The reviewer shall notify the parties of the appeal procedures and set a schedule for the parties to submit written statements in support of, or challenging, the outcome.
-Such schedule shall provide an opportunity for each party to respond to the arguments of the other party and will take into account the 90-day timeframe for completing the grievance process.
+The Chair shall notify the parties of the appeal procedures and set a schedule for the parties to submit written statements in support of, or challenging, the outcome.
+Such schedule shall provide an opportunity for each party to respond to the arguments of the other party.

 This grievance process provides remedies to a complainant where a determination of responsibility for sexual harassment has been made against the respondent.
 The Title IX Coordinator is responsible for effective implementation of any remedies.